Tips and Gentle Advice for ESL Teachers

 Here are some suggestions for additional activities which have been successfully used in ESL:

-- Start a lesson by selecting a question (e.g. What’s your native country?
-How long did you live there?) and having each student tell his response to the class.
+Start a lesson by selecting a question (e.g., What’s your native country?
+How long did you live there?) and having each student tell their response to the class.

-- Ask each student to tell the class a proverb from his country and explain it.
+Ask each student to tell the class a proverb from their country and explain it.

 Have students create a word search using at least seven of the vocabulary words from a lesson.